 The key word in the chart title is "hypothetical" because among the various factors not included in our calculation is the fact that the employed population is constantly changing, and the rate and types of change accelerate in proximity to recessions.
 Employees are terminated, shifted to part-time or replaced by part-time employees.
 During recoveries, new employees are added.

 The Great Recession is now well behind us.
 But the last chart above offers a reminder of the sluggishness of the recovery at this point -- approaching five years after the recession ended.
 The post-recession real annual earnings peaked in September 2010, hit an interim low in August 2011 and a lower low in October 2012.
-It has subsequently rebounded to an interim high just below the 2010 peak.
+It subsequently rebounded in March of this year to an interim high just below the 2010 peak.
 The last two months have registered small declines.

-- Nominal average hourly earnings are a penny off the all-time high set last month.
+- Nominal average hourly earnings are up a six cents from the previous month.

-- Hypothetical weekly earnings, rounded to the dollar, are $1 below the previous high in September 2010.
+- Hypothetical real weekly earnings are $4.36 below the previous high in September 2010.

-- Hypothetical annual earnings are $30 below the September 2010 peak.
+- Hypothetical real annual earnings are $218 below the September 2010 peak.

 For additional perspectives on earnings, see my commentaries on household income.